Pregnancy Education Companion: week 25

 Support

-Having more than one baby can be joyful, but also hard work and it can be very tiring.
+Having more than one baby can be joyful, but it can also be hard work and very tiring.

 Breastfeeding may or may not be possible in the beginning.
 Our midwives will help you with expressing milk and feeding your baby.